nushell/nushell.github.io/commands/docs/last.md

 ## Examples

-Get the last 2 items
+Return the last 2 items of a list/table
 ```shell
 > [1,2,3] | last 2
 ╭───┬───╮